A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

-Here $j\colon X_\Sigma \to Y_M$ and $j'\colon X'_{\Sigma'} \to Y_M$ denote the obvious simplicial inclusions. \end{Definition}
+Here, $j\colon X_\Sigma \to Y_M$ and $j'\colon X'_{\Sigma'} \to Y_M$ denote the obvious simplicial inclusions. \end{Definition}

 Simplicial stratifications of a cobordism, $(i,M,i')\colon \Sigma \to \Sigma'$, arise, for instance, from triangulations of $M$ that extend given triangulations of $\Sigma$ and $\Sigma'$, and which, furthermore, are equipped with a total order on the set of vertices of the triangulation of $M$.
 Since simplicial stratifications can, in general, be chosen to be smaller than triangulations, they have advantages over the triangulated form.
-Any simplicial stratification can be processed to give a finer triangulation, but typically with more parts to it.